apache/pulsar/site2/docs/schema-get-started.md

     int age;
 }
 ```

+When constructing a producer with the _User_ class, you can specify a schema or not as below.

 ## Without schema

 If you construct a producer without specifying a schema, then the producer can only produce messages of type `byte[]`.
 If you have a POJO class, you need to serialize the POJO into bytes before sending messages.